-I’ve had several people ask, “can you connect a cold fill washing machine to the hot water tap?
+I’ve had several people ask if you can connect a cold fill washing machine to the hot water tap.
 They were unhappy about the disappearance of the hot water valve in UK washing machines.

 Many people who are using solar powered energy to heat their water, or who had another cheaper environmentally friendly supply felt that the advantages of their environmentally friendly and economical hot water will be wasted by not utilising their hot water supply.

-The answer to the question is no, for the following reasons –
+However, the answer to the question is no, for the following reasons..

-- The wash water is too high for most commonly used wash programmes which only need 30 or 40 degrees.
+The temperature of household hot water is also too high for most commonly used wash cycles, which only need 30 or 40 degrees.
 It is pointless putting on a wash cycle that needs to heat the water up to 30 or 40 degrees if the water is 60 degrees from the start.
-So apart from potentially damaging some laundry, the washing machine’s thermostat would close and the cycle would move on to the rinsing too soon – compromising the wash quality
+So apart from potentially damaging some laundry, the washing machine’s thermostat would close almost immediately and the wash cycle would move on to the rinsing too soon.
+This would shorten, but compromise the wash quality…

-- The laundry would be rinsed in hot water which isn’t as effective as cold, and could cause severe creasing as well as wasting all the hot water and being very energy expensive.
+The laundry would also be rinsed in hot water.
+This would cause severe creasing as well as wasting all the hot water and being very energy expensive.

 A full explanation as to why almost every washing machine is cold fill these days is here – Pros and cons of hot and cold fill verses cold fill washers